IbrahimAlsabbagh/Online-Show-Booking-/README.md

 # UML-Online-Show-Booking-
-This is some UML diagrams for an online booking Project I participated in.
+This is an online booking Project that contains some UML diagrams I participated in during my study in the Uni.